PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/configuration/persistence-serialization.md

 Set-PSFConfig -Module MyModule -Name Answer -Value 42 -Initialize -SimpleExport
 ```

-> Keep in mind that you may lose some information and utlity using Json.
+> Keep in mind that you may lose some information and utility using Json.

 > This only affects file-based exports.
 For compatibility reasons registry-based persistence will always use the default serialization.